-The monthly intraclub competitions are intended to be fun and educational.
+The monthly Intraclub competitions are intended to be fun and educational.
 Every attempt will be made to be fair and kind in scoring and critiquing the images.
 It should be noted, however, that judges’ opinions are just that, and should not be viewed as a verdict.
 Our hope is that most of the time these competitions will be both enjoyable and enlightening.
 However, since the judging of art is far from an exact science, disagreement and disappointment are bound to be a part of the process.
 We will do our best to minimize this.

 Below are the guidelines for submitting images.
 These along with category definitions found under “Contests” will help you be sure that your images meet requirements.
 For more detailed information, you are encouraged to read “Guidelines for Judges”, particularly the section on Elements of Photography.